oracle/fmw-kubernetes/docs-source/content/oam/prepare-your-environment/_index.md

 {{% /notice %}}

 {{% notice note %}}
-The OAM docker image must be installed on the master node AND each of the worker nodes in your Kubernetes cluster.
-Alternatively you can place the image in a docker registry that your cluster can access.
+The OAM Docker image must be installed on the master node and each of the worker nodes in your Kubernetes cluster.
+Alternatively you can place the image in a Docker registry that your cluster can access.
 {{% /notice %}}

-After installing the OAM docker image run the following command to make sure the image is installed correctly on the master and worker nodes:
+After installing the OAM Docker image run the following command to make sure the image is installed correctly on the master and worker nodes:

 ```bash
 $ docker images